hako-mikan/sd-webui-regional-prompter/README.md

 ### Prompt
 Prompts for different areas are separated by "BREAK".
 Enter prompts from the left for horizontal prompts and from the top for vertical prompts.
 Negative prompts can also be set for each area by separating them with BREAK, but if BREAK is not entered, the same negative prompt will be set for all areas.
-Prompts delimited by BREAK should not exceed 75 tokens.
-If the number is exceeded, it will be treated as a separate area and will not work properly.

 ### Use base prompt
 Check this if you want to use the base prompt, which is the same prompt for all areas.
 Use this option if you want the prompt to be consistent across all areas.